sangres.com

 Sangre de Cristo Mountains from satellite

-The Sangre de Cristos are fault block mountains with major fault lines running along both the east and west sides of the mountains and, in places, cutting right through them.
+The Sangre de Cristos are fault block mountains with major fault lines running along both the east and west sides of the mountains.
+In places, there are also fault lines cutting right through the mountain chain.
 The mountains were pushed up about 27 million years ago, pretty much as one big chunk of rock.
 On the west side is the San Luis Valley with the Rio Grande Rift Zone running down the middle.
 On the southeast side is the Raton Basin with a quiet but still active volcano field.
 On the northeast side are the Wet Mountains and the Front Range, areas of pre-Cambrian rock raised up during the Colorado Orogeny some 1.7 billion years ago.
-The Blanca Massif is also pre-Cambrian rock while the main body of the Sangres themselves is composed of Permian-Pennsylvanian rock, a mix of igneous intrusions, conglomerates and shale that is only about 250 million years old.
+The Blanca Massif is also pre-Cambrian rock while the main body of the Sangres themselves is composed of Permian-Pennsylvanian rock and a mix of igneous intrusions, conglomerates and shale that is only about 250 million years old.

 There are some pretty big chunks of Dakota sandstone sticking up to the west of the Sangre de Cristo's but those pieces were turned upright about 65 million years ago during the Laramide Orogeny when the Ancestral Rockies first pushed up.
-So when you look at the ages put on these events by the geologists, what we are seeing now is the results of 25, 27, 65 million years of erosion, glaciation, volcanic activity, and continuing uplift.
+So when you look at the ages put on these events by the geologists, what we are seeing now is the results of 25, 27, 65 million years of erosion, glaciation, volcanic activity, and continuing uplift, in contrast to 125 million and more years ago when this whole region was serving as the bottom of a shallow sea.

 Cuatro Peak, from North Lake State Wildlife Area